microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 To test your extension end to end, you will create a new MakeCode project to integrate your code and simulator extensions.

-1. In your browser, make a new tab, open your locally running MakeCode editor there (e.g. `http://localhost:3232`), and create a new project.
+1. Open the locally hosted MakeCode editor in second browser tab (`http://localhost:3232`), and create a new project.

 2. Add your extension to the project from GitHub URL: